Breast implant Types for Breast Surgery in Melbourne with Dr Carmen

 Breast Implant Filling

-Silicone implants are filled with silicone gel, a material which most closely replicates the feel of your natural breast tissue.
+Silicone implants are filled with silicone gel, a material which most closely replicates the feel of your breast tissue.
 Should a silicone implant leak, the gel may either remain within the implant shell, or escape into the breast implant pocket, but the implant will not collapse.
-Should you choose to have a silicone implant, you may need to regularly attend check-ups to ensure the implants are functioning correctly.
+Should you choose to have a silicone implant, you may need to regularly attend check-ups to make sure the implants are functioning as they should.
 The condition of the implants can be determined through an MRI or an ultrasound.

 Regardless of which implant filling you receive, it is important to monitor the implants and attend appropriate follow-up consultations and check-ups.